-To achieve the aims of action D4, MFFP has compiled an up to date database of wildfire incidents across the SPM SAC.
+To achieve the aims of action D4, MFFP has compiled an up-to-date database of wildfire incidents across the SPM SAC.
 The database has been created to aid in the monitoring and evidencing of a reduction in the number and severity of wildfire incidents within the project area.
-It covers a 43 year period from the 1st January 1976 to 31st December 2020.
-Data was compiled from a number of sources including the Peak District National Park Authority's (PDNPAs) own fire reporting register.
-This covers the whole time period of the Fire and Rescue Service's (FRS) incident reporting system (IRS), which is utilised by all FRS from around 2008 onwards, except West Yorkshire FRS which started using the system in 2007 (Walker et al, 2009).
-The aim of the IRS is to provide a standard 'minimum' reporting practices has left a disparity in the spatial distribution of the available data, as prior to the introduction of the IRS only data from the PDNPA fire reporting register is available, as the SPM did not have their own method of reporting wildfires during this period.
+It covers a 45-year period from I January 1976 to 31 December 2021.
+Data was compiled from a number of sources including the Peak District National Park Authority's (PDNPA) own fire-reporting register.
+This covers the whole time-period of the Fire and Rescue Service's (FRS) incident reporting system (IRS), which is utilised by all FRS from around 2008 onwards, except West Yorkshire FRS which started using the system in 2007 (Walker et al, 2009).
+The aim of the IRS is to provide a standard "minimum" reporting form and protocol that can be extended by FRS (Walker et al, 2009).
+This difference in reporting practices has left a disparity in the spatial distribution of the available data, as prior to the introduction of the IRS only data from the PDNPA fire reporting register is available, as the SPM did not have their own method of reporting wildfires during this period.
 Since 2008 we have data covering the whole of the SPM SAC as collected by all FRS.

-The database focuses only on wildfires, which are defined as 'a fire that is burning strongly and out of control on an area of grass or bushes in the countryside' (Cambridge University, 2017) and excludes managed burns.
+The database focuses only on wildfires, which are defined as "a fire that is burning strongly and out of control on an area of grass or bushes in the countryside" (Cambridge University, 2017) and excludes managed burns.
 Using this definition allows all fires on moorlands to be captured, allowing us to identify potential problem locations as well as potential management options.
 The FRS definition, see below, was not used because it means that small fires can be missed and therefore management could be targeted in the wrong locations.